Kami-code/dexart-release/README.md

 2. Download the assets from
 the [Google Drive](https://drive.google.com/file/d/1JdReXZjMaqMO0HkZQ4YMiU2wTdGCgum1/view?usp=sharing) and place the `asset` directory at the project root directory.

+3. If you want to visualize the policy or train the model by yourself, please visit [DexArt-Algo Repository](https://github.com/Kami-code/dexart-algo) for more information.

 ## File Structure
 The file structure is listed as follows: